VUSN Academic Policies/Regulations

 69 or below

 All letter grades are counted in the computation of grade point averages, including courses taken outside of the required plan of study.
 F grades are counted in the computation of grade point average unless the same course is repeated at Vanderbilt University and completed with a passing grade.
+The F grade is maintained on the transcript, but only the most current grade is calculated in the GPA.

 All enrolled students are required to maintain good academic standing.
-Good academic standing is defined as all the following:
+Good academic standing is defined as all of the following:

 - a semester GPA of 3.0 or higher;